 4 Select the field to add.
 To add multiple fields, press Ctrl as you select each field.
 Choose OK.
 The selected fields are available to use in any expression.

-If you are in the process of defining an expression for a computed column, you can choose the Add Data Field link, as shown in Figure 3-9, then follow steps to 4 to add fields.
+To define an expression for a computed column, you can choose the Add Data Field link, as shown in Figure 3-9, then follow steps 3 to 4 to add fields.